savonet/liquidsoap/doc/content/multitrack.md

 Starting with version `2.2.0`, liquidsoap now support track operations, making it possible to manipulate data at the track level, including demuxing, remuxing, encoding, decoding, applying filters and other operations and more!

+**Only the FFmpeg decoder and encoder supports multitrack**.
+This means that you need to have `liquidsoap` compiled with the FFmpeg support to be able to decode or encode sources with multiple audio/video tracks.

+Support for track muxing and demuxing and track-level operators, however, does not require the FFmpeg support but all inputs and outputs are limited to at most one audio and one video track.

 ## Multitrack sources

 Liquidsoap sources can have multiple tracks, for instance an english audio track and a french audio track.